bananya007/bananya007/README.md

 ## 🧠 About Me

+### About

-I'm a Data Science graduate student at Illinois Institute of Technology (’26), with 3+ years of experience as a Technical Analyst at Oracle working on large-scale ETL automation, data integration, and production support.
-I'm passionate about building scalable data infrastructure and applying machine learning to real-world problems — especially in cloud-native and AI-driven environments.
+I'm a Master's student in Data Science at Illinois Institute of Technology (graduating May 2026), with 3+ years of experience at Oracle building scalable ETL pipelines and analytics solutions.
+I recently worked as an Oracle Analytics Intern at Calix, and I enjoy working on data engineering, cloud-native data infrastructure, and analytics dashboards using Python, SQL, and modern data tools.

-Currently contributing to **Deleg8**, an AI-powered scheduling assistant, where I work on intent routing, calendar summarization, and apply prompt engineering with Firebase functions and GPT-based models.

 ---

 ## 💼 Work Experience

+- 💻 **Oracle Analytics Intern, Calix (May 2025 – Aug 2025)**
+  - Streamlined BI asset governance by cleaning 90+ Oracle Analytics Cloud agents and removing inactive recipients, improving report delivery efficiency.
+  - Designed and monitored OAC agents for financial and booking reports, helping maintain 100% SLA compliance for Sales and Finance teams.
+  - Tuned underperforming Oracle ERP SQL reports using SQL Tuning Advisor to improve query performance and reporting speed.

-- 🧠 **Deleg8 (2025–Present)**
+- 🧠 **Deleg8 (2025)**
-  Collaborating on an AI-powered scheduling assistant; built key components like the intent router and calendar summary generator, integrating Firebase functions with AI models and applying prompt engineering techniques to generate context-aware, intelligent responses.
+  Collaborated on an AI-powered scheduling assistant; built key components like the intent router and calendar summary generator, integrating Firebase functions with AI models and applying prompt engineering techniques to generate context-aware, intelligent responses.

 - 💻 **Oracle (2021–2024)**
   Boosted data pipeline efficiency by 50% through advanced SQL and PL/SQL optimizations.
 Automated ETL workflows using star schema, ODI, and SCD, reducing manual effort by 25%.
 Led production support efforts, resolving 80%+ of high-priority bugs through detailed root cause analysis.